 Turns out, this computer got a non-rechargeable battery integrated into an special IC chip “Dallas chip” for storing the CMOS/BIOS settings.
 No surprise, the battery was long gone.
 The “Dallas chip” contains a small amount of CMOS RAM and the RTC (clock) as well.

-Dallas “RTC” chip: I found some information about the Dallas chip on Internet, and removed if from the mainboard, luckily it was in a socket.
+Dallas “RTC” chip: I removed the chip from the main board, luckily it was already in a socket.
 I used a carpet knife to carefully scrape holes exactly where the ground and plus for the battery are located (above pin 16 and 20 I think).
 I cut the ground leading to the integrated battery and soldered on two wires for a new battery.
 I removed a battery holder from a cheap Christmas decoration snowman I had laying around.
 Finally, I inserted the fixed chip back on the main board again.
-The computer now remembers both CMOS settings and time, this is necessary for an harddrive to work as to correct type of harddrive needs to be preset from a list.
+The computer now remembers both CMOS settings and time, this is necessary for an hard drive to work as to correct type of hard drive needs to be preset from a list.

 Harddrive: The original 2.5″ Conner harddrive was “dead”, no surprise really.
-I removed the drive and tested it on an Linux PC with testing softwar to make sure it was really dead.
-This computer uses an IDE/ATA harddrive, so a CF memory card adapter should work as a replacement.
-I made setup for a CF card, it worked perfectly for a few minutes, then it froze.
-After several tries, I concluded it was not going to work with the adapter or CF card.
+I removed the drive and tested it on an Linux PC with testing software to make sure it was really dead.
+The computer uses an IDE/PATA harddrive, so a CF memory card adapter should work as a replacement.
+I installed a CF card and a CF-IDE adapter, it worked perfectly for a few minutes, then it froze.
+It was not going to work with this adapter or CF card.

-Now I got an SD memory card adapter for the IDE/ATA controller instead, I was told this was more compatible with old IDE interfaces.
+Then I got an SD memory card adapter for the IDE/PATA controller instead, I was told this was more compatible with old IDE interfaces.
 I got an 128 MB SD card laying around.
 I managed to setup and format an 102 MB partition.
-To make it autoboot, I had to use the unofficial option MBR for the FDISK command, FDISK /MBR.
+To make it autoboot, I had to use the unofficial option “MBR” for the FDISK command, FDISK /MBR.
 It forces the boot sector i be written on the card, or something like that.
-Luckily it worked fine.
+Luckily this worked.

-Mouse and FPU: As a bonus, I was lucky to find an old serial port mouse for it, laying around at my job.
-I also installed an 80287 @ 8 MHz FPU, just because it had a free socket for it.
+Mouse and FPU: As a bonus, I was lucky to find an old serial port mouse for it laying around at my job.
+I also installed an 80287 @ 8 MHz FPU, just because it was a free socket for it.